wwdrew/react-native-numeric-textinput/README.md

 # react-native-numeric-textinput
-A React Native TextInput that formats and displays only numeric inputs, including currency and percentages.
+A React Native TextInput that formats and displays only numeric inputs, including i18n currency formatting.